streambinder/unciae/security/kpx/README.md

 kpx name
 ```

-It supports `-c` flag to copy password to clipboard temporarily.
+It supports `-s` flag to show the whole key entry and `-l` to lookup the database for entries.